William Joyce (writer): Film and television

-His book The Leaf Men was adapted by Blue Sky Studios into a 2013 feature film titled Epic, with Joyce as writer, executive producer, and production designer.
+In 2013, Blue Sky Studios adapted Joyce's book The Leaf Men and the Brave Good Bugs into the film Epic, with him serving as writer, executive producer, and production designer.

-In 2021, Joyce wrote and directed the short film Mr. Spam Gets a New Hat with the visual effects company DNEG.
-DNEG also announced they would be producing a feature animated film adaptation of The Great Gatsby directed by Joyce and written by noted author Brian Selznick (The Invention of Hugo Cabret).
+In 2022, Joyce wrote and directed the short film Mr. Spam Gets a New Hat with DNEG Animation.
+The studio also announced that it would be producing an animated feature film adaptation of The Great Gatsby, directed by Joyce and written by Brian Selznick.

-Joyce’s acclaimed young adult novel “Ollie’s Odyssey” has been adopted as a live action/CG hybrid show by Netflix and premieres August 24, 2022.
-It is the second of Joyces works to be adapted by Peter Ramsey (Rise of the Guardians, Spiderman: Into the Spiderverse 2018).
+Also in 2022, Joyce's novel Ollie's Odyssey was adapted into an animated series of the same name.

 Awards and accolades

 Joyce received the 2008 Louisiana Writer Award for his enduring contribution to the "literary intellectual heritage of Louisiana."
 The award was presented to him on October 4, 2008, during a ceremony at the 2008 Louisiana Book Festival in Baton Rouge.
 On February 26, 2012, he won an Academy Award for Best Animated Short Film, The Fantastic Flying Books of Mr. Morris Lessmore.

 Newsweek called him one of the top 100 people to watch in the new millennium.

 Gold medal from the Society of Illustrators for Santa Calls.

 Three silver medals from the Society of Illustrators.